Do The New "Energy-Saving" Light Bulbs Really Save You Money?

 With fluorescents, it is the ballasts that will burn out, or they can lose their seal, and the gases can escape.
 The end result is the same.

 Livermore, CA Centennial Light Bulb

-Speaking of longevity and low wattage--check out this website of a world-famous lightbulb still burning in a fire station in California.
+Speaking of longevity and low wattage--there is a world-famous light bulb still burning in a fire station in California.
 It was installed in 1901, and has been left on 24 hours a day ever since.
 It's about a 4-watt bulb, and yes, it's still working.

 Instead, you can read about it in detail here, at Snopes.com.
 Snopes is well-regarded for providing validation or debunking of assorted claims found on the Internet.

 Much fuss is made over checking the light fixture for the maximum recommended wattage bulb to use to avoid overheating and fires.
 Why was that never a problem in the past?
 It comes down to materials used to make the fixtures, and on a more techincal level, the gauge of the wiring used.

 Light fixtures used to be made of metal and porcelain.
 These materials can stand a lot of heat and not melt or catch fire.
 The temperatures required to melt steel, or even tin or aluminum, are far higher than what is produced by even a 150-watt incandescent lightbulb.
 The same is true of porcelain; it's a high-fire ceramic product, and even in the kiln at temperatures exceeding 2000° Fahrenheit, it does not melt.